alysiawon/Stock-Analysis/README.md

 **Analysis**

-1. On average, the total daily volume of stocks traded is 275,503,183, with the highest being ENPH and the lowest being AY.
+1. On average, the total daily volume of stocks traded in 2018 is 275,503,183, with the highest being ENPH and the lowest being AY.

 2. 2018 produced mostly negative results, with only ENPH and RUN stocks producing a positive return.
 The average return rate for all stocks are -8.5%